miso-lims/walkthroughs/3-0-libraries.md

 required (counted in lanes/SMRT cells), and the sequencing chemistry required (on Illumina).

+## 7.1 Creating an Order

 1. Under _Tracking_, select _Pools_.
 1. Find the pool you just created and click on it.
-1. On the Edit Pool page, scroll down to the _Orders_ heading.
+1. On the Edit Pool page, scroll down to the _Requested Orders_ heading.
 1. Click _Add Order_:
 1. Fill in the new order box:
   - _Partitions_: the number of lanes/cells that should run for this pool.
-Enter `2`
+(May also have a sequencing platform-specific label, like "lane" or "cell".)
+Enter `2`.
-  - _Platform_: Select the instrument for sequencing. `Illumina - Illumina HiSeq 2500`
+  - _Platform_: Select the instrument for sequencing. `Illumina - NextSeq 550`.
-  - _Sequencing Parameters_: Select `v4 2×126` chemistry.
+  - _Sequencing Parameters_: Select `High 2×151` chemistry.
 1. Click _Save_.
 The order will now be visible in the _Orders_ section.

-### 7.1  Checking for unfulfilled orders
+## 7.2  Checking for unfulfilled orders
 The _Orders_ page is used to decide what needs to be sequenced.

 1. From the navigation menu, choose _Orders_.